 And it's not because I disliked Berlin, or that I don't have anything to say about it.
-In fact, it's quite the opposite — I LOVED Berlin, and feel like I could write a whole month's worth of posts about this fascinating city.
+In fact, it's quite the opposite — I LOVED Berlin, and feel like I could write a whole month's worth of posts about this fascinating city and its history.

 But the world doesn't really need another blog post about Hitler, does it?

 It's tricky, writing about Berlin.

 How can I – an outsider – sum up where the city has been and where it is going in a few hundred words?
 The truth is, I can't.

 Yes, I could rattle on about Berlin's history.
 About how the city was thrown into economic turmoil after WWI.
 How, by 1923, $1 was equal to about 4.2 billion Deutschmarks because of outrageous inflation.
 How the economic and political instability of the post-war Weimar Republic paved the way for Hitler and his extreme Nazi party to gain popularity.
 How the mysterious burning of the German Reichstag building in 1933 basically gave Hitler the power he needed to take over Germany.

 How Berlin suffered during WWII, when 80% of the city center and 200,000 civilian lives were lost during the 10-day Battle of Berlin.
 How the city was divided between the East and West after the war in a way that, even today, it has not quite recovered from.

 You probably already know a bit about this history; about Hitler and the Nazis, about the Soviets and the Berlin Wall.
 These are all things we learn about in school and see on History Channel specials – even in America.

 But you don't really get it until you see Berlin for yourself.